andrisimonetti/SLR-ML-toolkit/README.md

 ### STEP2: Topic description
-1. Select the relevant topics and assign them the labels, and create a file excel.
+1. Select the relevant topics from the file output of **Step1** and assign them the labels, then create a file excel to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 2. Download the Notebook `Topic stats and plots.ipynb` and follow the routine described in.
 Follow the instrunctions about the input files required.

-## Read the outputs:
+## The outputs:
 After running the Notebook `Dataset_creation.ipynb` the outputs produced consist of 3 files:
    - 'Dataset.xlsx': data frame collecting the informations about the documents